 So, there you have it.
 A few basic ways to get going and succeed on social media.
 Bear in mind that we haven’t even scratched the surface, so watch out, there may be another article on this in the future!

-I’d love to hear your thoughts and if you have any tips that make things easier for you!
+I’d love to hear your thoughts and if you have any social media tips for wedding planners that make things easier for you!
 Feel free to comment.
 Thanks for reading.

 Angie, of Virtual Angie, is a virtual assistant who works specifically for wedding business owners.
 She lives in the UK and has a vision to be the go to guru of support for wedding professionals worldwide.